Nandini-1423/CODSOFT--Nandini/README.md

-# This repository contains the implementation of two projects completed as part of an assignment by CodSoft Company.
+# This repository contains the implementation of projects completed as part of an assignment by CodSoft Company.

 ## Projects Overview